 Note: Deals are subject to change.
 Keep in mind that the price tag often varies.
 We recommend going on the vendor’s website to check the price.
 Some of the products may be out of stock by the time you’ve made your purchasing decision.
 So, hurry up and hit the buy button.

-Top 17-inch laptop deals to grab right now
+What are the top 17-inch laptop deals to grab right now

 - Good Nvidia graphics card

-- Excellent 144 hz refresh rate
+- Excellent 240 Hz refresh rate

 - Nice keyboard RGB lighting effects